-The Commission to End Hunger has established three working groups; No Kid Hungry (formerly Children and Families at Risk), Underserved Populations and Vulnerable Adults to explore the challenges of and potential solutions for combating hunger in Illinois.
+The Commission to End Hunger has established three working groups; No Kid Hungry, Emergency Food System and Benefits Access to explore the challenges of and potential solutions for combating hunger in Illinois.
 As part of the Commission report, the working groups have developed recommendations and strategies for their specific populations and have begun building action plans for implementation.

 The Illinois Commission to End Hunger will meet at least twice annually with the Steering Committee and Working Groups meeting at least quarterly.
 A list of scheduled dates and locations can be found on the Commission Meetings page.
 In accordance with the Illinois Open Meetings Act meetings are open to the public and agendas will be posted in advance.